-The A critical issue in optimizing BMP implementation orders under a stepwise investment process is the reasonable quantification of the optimization objective, such as the most frequently used economic cost of BMP scenarios and the environmental effectiveness of BMP scenarios.
+A critical issue in optimizing BMP implementation order under a stepwise investment process is the reasonable quantification of the optimization objective, such as the most frequently used economic cost and environmental effectiveness of BMP scenarios.
 This is because, according to most quantitative methods in existing research, if one complete BMP scenario is divided into several implementation stages, its economic net cost during the evaluation period (usually defined as the initial construction cost plus the maintenance cost minus the benefit) may either remain the same, increase, or decrease.
-However, the stepwise implementation of the BMP scenario will undoubtedly reduce the overall environmental effectiveness, as these methods assume that each BMP has a fixed effectiveness, which is often optimum optimal during the life cycle of the BMP.
-Consequently, the comprehensive effectiveness of the BMP scenario is likely to be reduced and cannot reflect a situation in which stepwise investment is less stressful to decision-makers and managers.
-Thus, if the relative loss of environmental effectiveness is acceptable to them, considering the reduced budget burden, multi-stage implementation under a stepwise investment process will be more attractive than a one-time investment.
-Therefore, the basic idea is to reasonably quantify the economic net cost and environmental effectiveness of the a BMP scenario that is implemented in multiple stages, considering the actual economic activity and time-varying effectiveness of the BMPs.
+However, stepwise implementation of the BMP scenario will undoubtedly reduce the overall environmental effectiveness, as these methods assume that each BMP has a fixed effectiveness, which is often optimal during the life cycle of the BMP.
+Consequently, the comprehensive effectiveness of the BMP scenario is likely to be reduced and cannot reflect a situation in which stepwise investment is less stressful to decisionmakers and managers.
+Thus, if the relative loss of environmental effectiveness is acceptable to them, considering the reduced budget burden, multistage implementation under a stepwise investment process will be more attractive than a one-time investment.
+Therefore, the basic idea is to reasonably quantify the economic net cost and environmental effectiveness of a BMP scenario that is implemented in multiple stages, considering the actual economic activity and time-varying effectiveness of the BMP.

-The net present value (NPV) is a dynamic economic benefit indicator commonly used in capital budgeting and investment planning to evaluate the profitability and feasibility of a multi-year project.
-Therefore, the NPV can be introduced used to better represent the economic characteristics of a stepwise investment.
+The net present value (NPV) is a dynamic economic benefit indicator commonly used in capital budgeting and investment planning to evaluate the profitability and feasibility of a multiyear project.
+Therefore, the NPV can be used to better represent the economic characteristics of a stepwise investment.
 The core idea of the NPV is that a dollar today is worth more than a dollar tomorrow (Khan & Jain, 1999; Žižlavský, 2014).
 The NPV calculates the difference between the discounted present value of cash inflows and outflows over time.
 To quantify net cost (outflow minus inflow), we revised the NPV calculation to the opposite form of its original formula in economics:

+183

-$$NPV = \sum{t=1}^{q} \frac{O_t - F_t}{(1+r)^t}$$ (1),
+$$NPV = \sum{t=1}^{q} \frac{o_t - F_t}{(1+r)^t}$$

+(1),